We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 In some cases, the health provider will schedule a check-up as part of usual service delivery.
 This is more likely for Well Child Tamariki Ora and some school-based health services.

-In all other cases, the social worker will ensure an appointment is made with the GP or practice nurse or Māori health provider.
+In all other cases, the social worker will ensure an appointment is made with the health provider.

-Follow up after the annual health check – addressing health needs
+Follow-up after the annual health check – addressing health needs

 Where no information is provided by the GP or practice nurse, the social worker should contact the GP and ask about any follow-up actions that may be needed.